syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/dealingwithcolumns.md

 ## Add Caption

-SfPicker allows user to add header for each column by setting `SfPicker.ColumnHeaderText` property and enabling `SfPicker.ShowColumnHeader` proeprty to True.
+SfPicker allows user to add header for each column by setting `SfPicker.ColumnHeaderText` property and enabling `SfPicker.ShowColumnHeader` property to True.

-`ColumnHeaderText` property is of object type and user can assign string or colletion.
+`ColumnHeaderText` property is of object type and user can assign string or collection.
 If a string type is assigned in `SfPicker.ColumnHeaderText`, that string will be updated in all the column of SfPicker.

 To assign the collection in `SfPicker.ColumnHeaderText`, SfPicker column header update based on index with value on collection.